Altinn/altinn-studio-docs/content/app/app-dev-course/modul5/_index.en.md

 ### Knowledge check
 {{% expandsmall id="m5t2q1" header="What will happen when the process flow proceeds to the confirmation step without the authorization rules being updated?" %}}
-The application will display an "Unknown error" when the user presses the "submit" button.
+The application will display the confirmation step, but the submit button will be disabled.
 {{% /expandsmall %}}

 {{% expandsmall id="m5t2q2" header="What happens if you do not specify which roles are allowed to perform an action in an authorization rule?" %}}